I see the repackaged debt snowball method is making the rounds again. Let’s not make this overcomplicated. You can do this.

 The question is where to get that extra money to put toward the debt at the top of your list.

 The answer is anywhere you can.
 Don’t fall for pyramid schemes and get rich quick schemes.
 That will only distract you and make more for other people than it makes for you.
 Just knuckle down, save what you can, scrape up what you can, and get it done.

-Look at what you’re spending, and look for ways to cut it.
+Look at what you’re spending, make sure your spouse is on board, and look for ways to cut it.
 If you only use your Netflix subscription a few times a month, cancel the subscription and start using Redbox for a dollar instead.
 Watch movies at home instead of going to the theater.
 Brown-bag your lunch instead of eating out.
 Once you start looking, you’ll find things, and don’t think you have to find everything at once.